-Deloitte has a long history in Luxembourg - what started out in the 1950's as a small accountancy practice "The Agency" is today a multidisciplinary firm of more than 2,200 employees, part of a global network of more than 330,000 professionals.
+Deloitte has a long history in Luxembourg.
+What started out in the 1950's as a small accountancy practice “l'Agence”, today is a multidisciplinary firm of more than 2,200 employees, part of a global network of more than 330,000 professionals.

 Messrs.
-Gerbes, Kioes and Schmitter, capital in hand, set about incorporating an SàRL named "L'Agence” in 1950.
+Gerbes, Kioes and Schmitter, capital in hand, set about incorporating a SàRL named “l'Agence” in 1950.

-In April of 1968, the partners hit upon a most judicious of solutions – the merger of the two firms under a single "multipurpose" banner encompassing the whole range of services offered.
-“Fiduciaire Générale de Luxembourg” was born.
+In April 1968, the partners merged the two firms under a single ‘multipurpose’ banner that included the entire range of services offered.
+And with that, ‘Fiduciaire Générale de Luxembourg’ was born.

-In 1978, Fiduciaire Générale de Luxembourg decided it was in the firm's interest to join a large international group, but which one?
-At the end of the day, the key factors in their ultimate choice of Touche Ross, the smallest member of the Big Eight, were its size and style, which they felt made it unlikely to exert too much influence over the business of FGL.
+In 1978, Fiduciaire Générale de Luxembourg decided it was in the firm's interest to join a large international group.
+But which one?
+The key factors in their ultimate choice of Touche Ross, the smallest member of the Big Eight, were its size and style—which, they felt, made it unlikely to exert too much influence over Fiduciaire Générale de Luxembourg’s business.

-The 1980's saw the emergence of Private Banking as a serious force in the banking industry, gradually taking over the mantle of Euro-loans as the leading light of the financial center.
+The 1980s saw private banking re-emerge as a serious force in the banking industry, gradually taking over the mantle of Euro-loans to become the leading light of the financial centre.

-In 1984, the Law of the 28th June implemented the provisions of a European Directive and laid down an official framework for the auditing profession in Luxembourg.
-The accounting community would look to this new legislation as a turning point in the recognition, codification and orderly development of the profession.
+In 1984, the Law of 28 June implemented a European Directive’s provisions and laid down an official framework for the Luxembourg auditing profession.
+The accounting community would look to this new legislation as a turning point in the profession’s recognition, codification and orderly development.

 Deloitte & Touche Consulting was incorporated as a legal entity in 1991.
 The decision to house the firm's consulting business in a separate vehicle from Fiduciaire Générale Group stemmed from the substantial differences between the disciplines of consulting and accounting/auditing.

-The process of fundamental structural reform of the Fiduciaire Générale Group was initiated in 1996 and concluded the following year.
-The purpose of the reform was to establish a clear structure, headed by an SàRL held by the partners in Deloitte Touche Tohmatsu.
+A fundamental structural reform of the Fiduciaire Générale Group was initiated in 1996 and concluded the following year.
+It aimed to establish a clear structure, headed by a SàRL held by the partners in Deloitte Touche Tohmatsu.

 In 1999, Touche Ross Luxembourg SàRL was absorbed by Deloitte Touche Tohmatsu.

-One word says it all: Deloitte & Touche becomes Deloitte.
+One word says it all: Deloitte & Touche became Deloitte.

-Since 1 October 2003, our organisation has been recognised in the marketplace by the single brand name "Deloitte."
-It is the name by which we are most widely known around the world and the name to which we are most often abbreviated.
-It illustrates the completeness of the Deloitte proposition and our integrated approach to solving clients' problems.
+Since 1 October 2003, our global network is recognised in the marketplace by the single brand name ‘Deloitte’.
+It demonstrates the cohesion of Deloitte’s proposition and our integrated approach to solving clients' problems.

-2010 - DTTL takes number one position as the largest professional services organisation in the world.
-And Yves Francis becomes the new Managing Partner of Deloitte Lxuembourg.
+In 2010, Deloitte took the number one position as the largest professional services organisation in the world.